webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **resource**
   - a resource in Azure is a **single service instance**(VM, VNET, Storage, any Azure Service...).
   - can only **belong** to **one resource group**.
+  - does **not** have to belong to a resource group(can belong to tenant, management group, subscription...).
 - **Resource Limits**
   - track usage against limits and plan for future needs.
   - limits shown are for you **subscription**.